PROFESSOR CLARE SCOTT AM

 Medical Oncologist

 Tarek Meniawy is a medical oncologist who subspecialises in melanoma, gynaecological cancers as well as early-phase clinical trials.
-He is a Clinical Associate Professor at the University of Western Australia, where he was awarded a PhD degree in 2016, and is an Adjunct Associate Professor at Edith Cowan University.
-He is an active clinical and translational researcher, and is involved in early drug development as a Principal Investigator at Linear Clinical Research, the only dedicated Phase I unit in Western Australia, and one of a handful of such dedicated units in Australia.
-Dr Meniawy is the immediate past Chair of the ANZGOG Ovarian Tumour Working Group and serves on the Research Advisory Committee and OASIS Steering Committee.
-He is also a member of the state wide Western Australia Gynaecologic Cancer Service (WAGCS), as well as the WA Kirkbride Melanoma Advisory Service.
+He is an Adjunct Associate Professor at Edith Cowan University and a Clinical Associate Professor at the University of Western Australia, where he was awarded a PhD degree in 2016.
+He is also a Principal Investigators at Linear Clinical Research, the only dedicated Phase I clinical trial unit in Western Australia, and one of a handful of such dedicated units in Australia.

 FIONA ERHARDT